Parallel Synthesis for Autoregressive Speech Generation: Related Work

 In the beginning, most of the neural vocoders for speech synthesis are autoregressive, meaning that they condition future audio samples on previous samples to model long-term dependencies in speech waveform.
 WaveNet~\cite{oord2016wavenet}, as the most representative autoregressive neural vocoder, models the waveform using dilated convolutional layers and gated activation units from \cite{oord2016conditional}.

+Some variants of autoregressive vocoders are later proposed to improve synthesis speed by leveraging more lightweight architectures and more efficient generation processes.
+FFTNet~\cite{jin2018fftnet} improves efficiency by an architecture resembling the Fast Fourier Transform.
+In WaveRNN~\cite{kalchbrenner2018efficient}, the deep convolutional networks in WaveNet are replaced with smaller recurrent neural networks to model long-term dependencies.
+This work also introduces Sparse WaveRNN and Subscale WaveRNN to reduce the complexity at inference time.
+Inheriting the compact architecture of WaveRNN, LPCNet~\cite{valin2019lpcnet} adopts linear prediction to enhance the efficiency of speech synthesis.
+Based on LPCNet, Bunched LPCNet~\cite{vipperla2020bunched} proposed sample bunching and bit bunching to increase inference speed, and \cite{kanagawa2020lightweight} applies tensor decomposition to reduce model parameters further.

+Some works apply the subband analysis technique and significantly improve efficiency~\cite{okamoto2017subband, okamoto2018improving, yu2019durian, tian2020featherwave}.
+By splitting a full band waveform into several subband signals, autoregressive models can iterate on different subbands simultaneously and generate samples in parallel.
+Based on subband LPCNet~\cite{tian2020featherwave}, \cite{cui2020efficient} proposed to predict a subband signal conditioned on generated multiple samples from the current and other subbands.

-In WaveRNN~\cite{kalchbrenner2018efficient}, the model architecture is simplified by replacing the deep convolutional networks with recurrent neural networks.
-LPCNet~\cite{valin2019lpcnet} further adopts the linear prediction technique.
-These approaches are relatively simple to implement and train.
-However, they are inherently serial and hence can not fully utilize parallel processors like GPUs or TPUs.
-Therefore, autoregressive models have difficulty synthesizing audio in real-time.
+In addition to modifying the model architecture and generation method, some other works turn from Python frameworks to highly optimized implementations in C to improve inference efficiency~\footnote{\url{https://github.com/NVIDIA/nv-wavenet}}~\footnote{\url{https://github.com/xiph/LPCNet}}.
+The efforts above have successfully improved the efficiency of autoregressive vocoders.
+However, these autoregressive models are inherently serial and can not fully utilize parallel processors like GPUs or TPUs.